ljvmiranda921/ljvmiranda921.github.io/research/index.md

 I work in natural language processing and machine learning, specifically focusing on **data-centric** approaches.
 I study notions of *data quality* in the context of less-resourced languages in the Global South, given that data in these languages tend to be limited and noisy.
-I want to find out how we can describe and measure quality, so that the field has vocabulary for reasoning about it, and so that data collection efforts become more efficient and sustainable.
+I want to find out how we can describe and measure quality, so that the field has vocabulary for reasoning about it, and so that data collection efforts become more deliberate and effective.

 Below is a selection of work that reflects my current interests.
 My work has been published in top NLP conferences such as ACL, NAACL, and EMNLP.